telangrocks/Shriaknt-Telang-/DEPLOYMENT_GUIDE.md

 - Northflank account
 - PostgreSQL database (or use Northflank addon)
 - Redis instance (or use Northflank addon)
-- Twilio account with SMS enabled
+- Firebase project with Phone Auth & Cloud Messaging enabled
 - Cashfree account with production credentials
 - Domain name (optional but recommended)